Catheter Ablation Success Rates

 Not all doctors involved in clinical studies follow the HRS Expert Consensus Statement guidelines, so when looking at treatment success rates, it’s important to look at these three factors:

-How treatment success was defined — Some studies have a strict definition of treatment success—freedom from atrial fibrillation and antiarrhythmic drugs after a single procedure—while others may count as successes patients who remain on antiarrhythmic medication or who have had multiple procedures.
-How success is defined can be meaningful because if a study shows a 90% success rate, but only 10% of patients were able to stop taking antiarrhythmic drugs, then you might question the effectiveness of the treatment.
+- How treatment success was defined: Some studies have a strict definition of treatment success—freedom from afib, atrial flutter, or tachycardia as well as freedom from antiarrhythmic drugs after a single procedure—while others may count as successes patients who remain on antiarrhythmic medication or who have had multiple procedures.
+How success is defined can be meaningful.
+For example, if a study shows a 90% success rate, but only 10% of patients were able to stop taking antiarrhythmic drugs, then you might wonder about the effectiveness of the treatment.

-What type of monitoring was used after treatment — Most studies officially start tracking a patient's heart rhythm three months after a procedure as the first three months are considered a "blanking period".
-Monitoring methods include patient questionnaires about symptoms, an electrocardiogram (ECG) performed in the doctor's office, a Holter monitor (24-hour, 48-hour, seven-day, or longer), an event monitor, or an implantable loop recorder.
-An implantable loop recorder (a small device implanted under the skin in the chest area) is the most rigorous follow-up method, and the patient questionnaire is the least.
-Most studies use a 24- or 48-hour Holter monitor to determine whether atrial fibrillation episodes occur following treatment.
+- What type of monitoring was used after treatment: Most studies officially start tracking a patient’s heart rhythm three months after a procedure as the first three months are considered a “blanking period.”
+Monitoring methods may include patient questionnaires about symptoms, an electrocardiogram (ECG), a Holter monitor, or mobile cardiac telemetry.
+After many procedures today, an insertable cardiac monitor (ICM), often called an implantable loop recorder (ILR), may be used to track the heart rhythm for up to several years.

-What was the length of follow up — Most studies report on treatment successes and failures at one year following the procedure.
-Generally, success rates that are based on follow up of less than 12 months should be considered preliminary and subject to change as a sizeable percentage of people have an afib recurrence within the first year.
-In fact, about 30% of patients undergo a second procedure within the first year to treat atrial fibrillation recurrence.
+- What was the length of follow-up: Most studies report on treatment successes and failures at one year following the procedure.
+Success rates based on follow-up of less than one year should be considered preliminary and subject to change as a sizeable percentage of people have an afib recurrence within the first year.
+Recurrent afib after ablation results in a repeat ablation in approximately 20 to 40% of patients.4

-Only you can decide what defines treatment success for you.
-Success may mean freedom from atrial fibrillation and the ability to stop antiarrhythmic medication after one catheter ablation for some people, but for others, alleviation of symptoms, even though they have to remain on antiarrhythmic drugs, may mean success.
+While clinical success is defined above, only you can decide what defines treatment success for you.
+Success may mean freedom from atrial fibrillation and the ability to stop antiarrhythmic medication after one catheter ablation for some people.
+Still, for others, alleviating symptoms, even though they have to remain on antiarrhythmic drugs, may mean success.

-If you're considering a procedure, ask about the catheter ablation success rate for the specific electrophysiologist and for the center in which it would be done.
-Also ask about how they define success, such as with or without antiarrhythmic drugs and the number of procedures, and how success is measured, such as by event monitoring, and at what intervals it is measured.
-It also wouldn't hurt to ask for their success rates and complication rates for the specific technology and tools to be used on you.
+If you’re considering a procedure, you may want to ask about the catheter ablation success rate for afib (not other cardiac arrhythmias) for the specific electrophysiologist and for the center in which it would be done.
+Also, ask about how they define success, such as with or without antiarrhythmic drugs and the number of procedures, and determine how they measure success and at what intervals.
+It also wouldn’t hurt to ask for their success and complication rates for the specific technology and tools that would be used on you.

-If you're considering a catheter ablation, you need to know about Catheter Ablation Risks.
+If you’re considering catheter ablation, you need to know about Catheter Ablation Risks.